-Parvatibai Chowgule College of Arts and Science is a premier educational institution in the State of Goa, offering courses at Graduate and Postgraduate levels and also, Ph.D. programmes.
+Parvatibai Chowgule College of Arts and Science is a premier educational institution in the State of Goa, offering courses at Graduate, Postgraduate levels and also, Ph.D. programmes.
 Parvatibai Chowgule College is accredited by NAAC with Grade 'A' (CGPA of 3.41 on a 4-point scale in the 3rd cycle).
 The college was adjudged by Goa University as the "Best Affiliated College" at the time of its Silver Jubilee celebrations in the year 2009; it was also conferred with the "Best Educational Institute" award by Business Goa in 2014.

 Having been conferred with the autonomous status by University Grants Commission in June 2014, this college became the first autonomous college in the State of Goa.
 Our other recent achievements include, placement in Rank band '151-200' in the India Rankings 2019, for Colleges in the National Institutional Ranking Framework conducted by the Ministry of Human Resource Development, Govt. of India.
-It has been selected by Ministry of Science and Technology, Government of India, under 'DBT Star Scheme', the only college in Goa to receive this grant.
+The college has been awarded the DBT Star college scheme by the Ministry of Science and Technology, Government of India, under 'DBT Star Scheme', the only college in Goa to receive this grant.
 Our college is honoured with the 'Best Internship Partner' award by Goa Rugby Union at the Goa Rugby Awards 2018.
+Our College is categorized as 'Band A' institution (Rank between 06-25) in category of "Institutes and Colleges (Govt. and Govt.
+Aided)" in Atal Ranking of Institutions on Innovation Achievement(ARIIA) 2020 announced by MHRD, Government of India, in 2020.

 Since its inception, the College has always been at the forefront in educational innovation.
 Presently the college offers undergraduate, postgraduate, postgraduate diploma, certificate courses and Ph.D. programmes in Arts, Science and Vocation.
-Today, the College offers twenty-six undergraduate and eight post-graduate programmes, some of these courses are unique in Goa
+Today, the College offers twenty-four undergraduate and eight post-graduate programmes, some of these courses are unique in Goa.

 The various programmes offered at the undergraduate level in the Arts Stream are: English, French, Hindi, Konkani, Marathi, Portuguese, Economics, Geography, History, Mathematics, Philosophy, Psychology, and Sociology.
-Programmes in the Science Stream are: Biochemistry, Biotechnology, Botany, Chemistry, Computer Science, Geography, Geology, Mathematics, Physics, and Zoology, and the Programmes in B.Voc., stream are Software Development, Multimedia and Digital Film making, 3D Media and Virtual Reality-VFX.
+Programmes in the Science Stream are: Biochemistry, Biotechnology, Botany, Chemistry, Computer Science, Geography, Geology, Mathematics, Physics, and Zoology, and the programme offered in vocational stream is B.Voc. in Software Development.

-The various Post Graduate degree programmes offered are M.Sc. in Information Technology, M.Sc. in Analytical Chemistry, M.Sc in Geoinformatics, M.A. in Geography, M.A. in Economics, M.A. in Hindi, M.A. in Child Psychology and Child Development, M.A. in English.
+The various Post Graduate degree programmes offered are M.Sc. in Information Technology, M.Sc. in Analytical Chemistry, M.Sc. in Geoinformatics, M.A. in Geography, M.A. in Economics, M.A. in Hindi, M.A. in Child Psychology and Child Development, M.A. in English.